rudyvan/digital_meter/README.md

 sudo crontab -e -u pi
 ```

-then add this line at the end of the file:
+select nano as editor, then add this line at the end of the file:

 ```bash
 @reboot /home/pi/digital_meter/startup_cron.sh
 ```

+Finish with `Ctrl+x`, `y` and `enter`.

 The application is started by the script `startup_cron.sh` which is located in the root of the project.
-The script activates the virtual environment and starts the application.
+The script activates the virtual environment and starts the different applications each in a tmux session.

 Should you want to show the output to a display connected to your raspberry pi at boot?